Aeroen/Discorrect/Readme.md

 ### Disclaimer

 Such a script is able to control your Discord account as a whole.
 Therefore, several parameters are required (including your Discord token) while some others are optional and can be used in order to somewhat imitate how the desktop client works.
-If you don't know how and where said parameters can be found, you're probably unable to check whether or not this script will send your data to a malicious server.
+If you don't know how and where said parameters can be found, you're probably unable to check whether or not this script is going to send your data to a malicious server.
 In such a case, please do yourself a favor and don't use it.

 Using Discorrect might be against Discord's Terms of Service, I don't know, I haven't read those.
 This script is provided as is, without any warranty of any kind, etc; if you use it and get banned or anything else, I won't be held responsible.